Dangerous Dogs and Safeguarding Children

 The guidance covers the following:

-- How to routinely ask questions about dogs in the household or in regular contact with children and young people and how to assess any associated risks;
+- How to routinely ask questions about dogs in the household or those in regular contact with children and young people and how to assess any associated risks;

-- The action that should be taken if a child is living in a household with a prohibited or dangerous dog; and
+- The action that should be taken if a child is living in a household with a prohibited or dangerous dog;

-- The information that should be gathered when any child is injured by a dog and the issues to be considered when making a referral in line with the Referrals Procedure.
+- The information that should be gathered when any child is seriously injured by a dog and the issues to be considered when making a referral in line with the Referrals Procedure.

 2. Legislation Relating to Dangerous Dogs

 - Injuries inflicted by certain types of dog are likely to be especially serious and damaging.
-Strong, powerful dogs such as Pit Bull Types will often use their back jaws (as opposed to 'nipping') and powerful neck muscle to shake their victims violently as they grasp;
+Strong, powerful dogs such as Pit Bull types will often use their back jaws (as opposed to 'nipping') and powerful neck muscle to shake their victims violently as they grasp;

-- When reports of 'prohibited' dogs and known or potentially dangerous dogs are linked to the presence of children, all agencies should be alert to the possible risks to children and potential consequences;
+- When reports of 'prohibited' dogs and known or potentially dangerous dogs are linked to the presence of children, all agencies should be alert to the possible risks to children and potential consequences.

 3. Assessing Risks to Children and Young People